telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 Orion is a multithread process.
 With default starting parameters and in idle state (i.e. no load), Orion consumes 4 threads:

-* Main thread (the one that starts the broker, then sleeps forever)
+* Main thread (the one that starts the broker, then does some periodical processes, e.g. MQTT connections age checking)
 * Subscription cache synchronization thread (if `-noCache` is used then this thread is not created)
 * Listening thread for the IPv4 server (if `-ipv6` is used then this thread is not created)
 * Listening thread for the IPv6 server (if `-ipv4` is used then this thread is not created)